wendulem/rex/README.md

-# rex: rekordbox exporter for Mixxx
+# rex: rekordbox exporter from audio files

-Open source mixing or library software should be able to create Rekordbox compatible export files, so that they can be played on Pioneer equipment in venues all over the world.
+Create Rekordbox-compatible export files from any folder of audio files (MP3, WAV, FLAC, M4A), allowing them to be played on Pioneer CDJ equipment.

-This project is my attempt at getting closer to this goal, and leans heavily on the work done by others.
+This project leans heavily on the reverse engineering work done by others.
 A good starting point is: https://djl-analysis.deepsymmetry.org/rekordbox-export-analysis/

 ## Project state